Penal Code 261.5 PC - Statutory Rape Laws in California

 If the victim is very close in age to the defendant, let's say, for example, the victim is 17 and the defendant is 18, then many times, those cases would not even be filed because of the close age difference.

-Even if the person was arrested, we can either get the case dismissed or some diversionary program.
-It makes a difference in what the ages are between the person that's the victim and the person who is the defendant.
+Even if the person was arrested, we can get the case dismissed or some diversionary program.
+The age difference between the victim and the defendant does not matter.

 Someone who is 14, 15, or 16 and is having sex with somebody 30+ will have a real problem for the defendant because of the vast age difference and the young age of the victim in the case.